-Idealized circadian rhythm of a person who rises early in the morning, eats lunch around noon, and goes to sleep around 10 p.m.
+Idealized circadian rhythm of a person who rises early in morning, eats lunch around noon, and goes to sleep about 10 p.m.

 The specific neurological mechanisms by which light and dark regulate sleep are an ongoing subject of scientific study.
 The pineal gland appears to play an important role; this organ deep within the brain produces melatonin when it gets dark, and reduces melatonin levels when it gets light.

-The body’s master biological clock is a tiny cell cluster in the brain called the suprachiasmatic nucleus, or SCN.
-The SCN responds to light, generating a “wake-up” cue to other structures located deep in the brain.
+The body’s master biological clock is a tiny cluster of cells in the brain called the suprachiasmatic nucleus, or SCN.
+The SCN responds to light, generating an alerting or “wake-up” cue to other structures located deep in the brain.